codacy/docs/docs/organizations/managing-repositories.md

 Add or follow your repositories by clicking **Add** or **Follow** next to the repositories.
 If you have many repositories, you can use the search field above the list to <span class="skip-vale">quickly</span> find a specific repository.

 Then, close the window to return to your repositories list.
-Although Codacy will immediately start analyzing new added repositories, they will display empty metrics until the first analysis returns results.
+Although Codacy immediately starts analyzing newly added repositories, they display empty metrics until the first analysis returns results.

 ![Waiting for first analysis results](images/repositories-analyzing.png)